go-simpler/env/README.md

 fmt.Println(cfg.Addr) // localhost:8080
 ```

-### Function-level options
+### Global options

-In addition to the tag-level options, `Load` also supports the following
+In addition to the per-variable options, `env` also supports global options that
-function-level options:
+apply to all variables.

 #### Prefix